openshift/enhancements/enhancements/builds/disable-builder-sa.md

    field is populated with a valid value.
 If none is set, or it is set to an invalid value, the operator sets this to `Generate`.
-4. The cluster administrator edits the cluster build system configuration to disable the generation of the builder serice account.
+4. The cluster administrator edits the cluster build system configuration to disable the generation of the builder service account.

    ```yaml
    apiVersion: config.openshift.io/v1